ggront/server/README.md

   3. You must add a Username and Password in the 'users' object on line 7 of the script.
   4. Type 'node (filename).js' in a new Terminal window within your code editor.
   5. Open a web browser and navigate to 'localhost:{PORT}' in the url navigation bar.
 The port hard coded in the Server.js script is 5000 but you can change that on line 6 of the script BUT you must also change the port within some of the HTML scripts as well.
+  6. On line 14 of the 'redirect.html' script, you must add your own key for the second authentication method.
+If you do not update the code, your key will be 'ENTER THE KEY HERE THAT YOU WOULD LIKE TO SET AS A SECOND AUTHENTICATION METHOD'.

 When the server is running, you can open the developer tools within the browser to monitor the network of sending a response to the server.
 In the future, SSH and a DBMS will be enabled for this script (long in the future).